-The RPD MUST support the same power level accuracy for the SCTE 55-2 FDC as required for SC-QAM channels as per Annex D of [DRFI] (this includes \pm 3 dB absolute accuracy, \pm 0.5 dB relative to adjacent channels adjusted for power difference, etc.).
+The RPD MUST support the same power level accuracy for the SCTE 55-2 FDC as required for SC-QAM channels as per Annex D of [DRFI] (this includes $\pm$ 3 dB absolute accuracy, $\pm$ 0.5 dB relative to adjacent channels adjusted for power difference, etc.).

 The RPD MUST support the same adjacent channel Spurious and Noise requirements for the SCTE 55-2 FDC as required for SC-QAM channels as per Annex D of [DRFI] (this includes first 750 kHz, 5.25 MHz, etc.).
 Note that since the SCTE 55-2 FDC power is lower than or equal to the 256-QAM level, adjacent channel Spurious and Noise are measured relative to the highest power 256-QAM level.
-The FDC edges for these measurements are at ± 1 MHz away from the FDC center.
+The FDC edges for these measurements are at $\pm 1$ MHz away from the FDC center.

 Since the SCTE 55-2 channel is narrower than a regular SC-QAM channel width, gaps which are not multiple of 6(8) MHz may be formed.
-The [DRFI] established requirements are applicable to complete 6(8) MHz gap channels, and have to be prorated to partial gap channels.
+The [DRFI]-established requirements are applicable to complete 6(8) MHz gap channels and have to be prorated to partial gap channels.
 However, no requirements apply to channel portions smaller than 1 MHz (other than the regular adjacent 750 kHz).
-For example, if an SCTE 55-2 channel is formed at the center of a CEA channel with both adjacent CEAs being occupied by an SC-QAM channel, 2 gaps of 2 MHz are formed.
+For example, if an SCTE 55-2 channel is formed at the center of a CTA channel with both adjacent CTA channels being occupied by an SC-QAM channel, 2 gaps of 2 MHz are formed.
 There exist 4 adjacent 750 kHz sections in these two gaps, but there is no requirement on the 500 kHz section in the center of each gap.

-The RPD MUST support setting the SCTE 55-2 upstream target RPD input signal level in the range of +5 to -10 dBr, where dBr refers to the ATDMA/OFDMA channel power spectral density.
+The RPD MUST support setting the SCTE 55-2 upstream target RPD input signal level power spectral density in the range of +5 to -10 dBr, where 0 dBr refers to the BaseTargetRxPower (see [R-PHY], TLV 98.3), for the corresponding upstream port.